 Here are some of the 05 most famous Buddhist destinations in Bihar:

-Home to the famous and pious Mahabodhi temple Bodhgaya is an extremely religious pilgrimage site for Buddhists.
-This is also the place where Lord Buddha is said to have achieve the answers to his lifelong questions or also known as enlightenment.
-Being a part of the four main and significant pilgrimage site (other three Buddhist pilgrimage sites being Kushinagar, Lumbini and Sarnath) for Buddhist one can also visit the Bodhi tree where under which Lord Buddha had attained his enlightenment.
+Home to the famous and pious Mahabodhi temple Bodh Gaya is an extremely religious pilgrimage site for Buddhists.
+This is also the place where Lord Buddha is said to have achieved the answers to his lifelong questions or also known as enlightenment.
+Being a part of the four main and significant pilgrimage sites (other three Buddhist pilgrimage sites being Kushinagar, Lumbini, and Sarnath) for Buddhists one can also visit the Bodhi tree where under which Lord Buddha had attained his enlightenment.
 Located on the banks of River Niranjana, King Ashoka was the very first individual who had built a temple here.
 Lord Buddha’s disciples have been visiting this place and meditating in the temples here to gain some insight into the life and times of Buddha.
 Apart from the Mahabodhi temple, Bodhgaya is also home to several other holy Buddhist temples built by believers from Sikkim, Sri Lanka, Tibet, Bhutan, China, and Japan among others.
 This enchanting town promises you a journey back in time.